akostibas/ProductTest/README.md

 * Open a pull request back with your changes!

 ### Bonus Items!
-* Figure out what file was deleted from this repository
+* One file has been deleted from this repository.
+What was it?!